 The incoming property specifies which assetstore receives incoming assets (i.e. when new files are uploaded, they will be stored in the "incoming" assetstore).
 This defaults to store 0.
-NOTE: in the assetstore.cfg file, this setting is called assetstore.index.primary.

 S3BitStore has parameters for awsAccessKey, awsSecretKey, bucketName, awsRegionName (optional), and subfolder (optional).